-24. The Respondent will argue that the petition must be dismissed.
-In two judgments, Awawdeh and Qawasmeh, given just a few months ago, the Court confirmed the long standing case law, whereby the demolition of terrorists' homes, is, in certain circumstances, a lawful, reasonable and proportionate measure based on the Military Commander's assessment that the measure acts as a deterrent (see, HCJ 124/09 Dwayat v.
+21. The legal arguments made by the Petitioners are not new.
+They have been reviewed and rejected in many judgments issued by the Honorable Court in the past.
+In two judgments, Awawdeh and Qawasmeh, given just a few months ago, the Honorable Court confirmed the long standing case law, whereby the demolition of terrorists' homes, is, in certain circumstances, a lawful, reasonable and proportionate measure based on the Military Commander's assessment that the measure acts as a deterrent (see also, judgments in HCJ 124/09 Dwayat v.
 Minister of Defense (published on the website of the Judicial Authority, March 18, 2009, hereinafter: Dwayat); HCJ 9353/08 Abu Dheim v.
-GOCHome Front Command (published on the website of the Judicial Authority, May 1, 2009, hereinafter: Abu Dheim); HCJ 5696/09 Mughrabi v.
+GOC Home Front Command (published on the website of the Judicial Authority, May 1, 2009, hereinafter: Abu Dheim); HCJ 5696/09 Mughrabi v.
 GOC Home Front Command, Maj.
-Gen.Yair Golan (published on the website of the Judicial Authority, February 15, 2009, hereinafter: Mughrabi).
+Gen. Yair Golan (published on the website of the Judicial Authority, February 15, 2009, hereinafter: Mughrabi).